 If a term life insurance policy is about to expire, you may be able to renew it for an additional period or convert it to a whole life policy.
-If not, there may be another option available.
+If not, there may be other options available.

 Many companies offer a guaranteed whole life insurance policy that may appeal to people approaching the end of life, especially those due to illness.